goschtl/zope/hurry.resource/branches/janjaapdriessen-resource-publisher/src/hurry/resource/README.txt

 enable them.
 Later sections below go into more details.

 * minified resources.
 Resources can specify minified versions using the mode system.
-You can use ``hurry.resource.mode('minified')`` somewhere in the request handling of your application.
+You can pass the ``mode`` argument 'minified' to CurrentlyNeededInclusions.
 This will make sure that resources included on your page are supplied as minified versions, if these are available.
+XXX

 * rolling up of resources.
 Resource libraries can specify rollup resources that combine multiple resources into one.
 This reduces the amount of server requests to be made by the web browser, and can help with caching.
-To enable rolling up, call ``hurry.resource.rollup`` somewhere in your request handling.
+To enable rolling up, you can set the ``rollup`` argument to CurrentlyNeededInclusions.
+XXX

 * javascript inclusions at the bottom of the web page.
 If your framework integration uses the special ``render_topbottom`` method, you can enable the inclusion of javascript files at the bottom by calling ``hurry.resource.bottom()``.
 This will only include resources at the bottom that have explicitly declared themselves to be *bottom-safe*.
-You can declare a resource bottom safe by passing ``bottom=True`` when constructing a ``ResourceInclusion``.
+XXX You can declare a resource bottom safe by passing ``bottom=True`` when constructing a ``ResourceInclusion``.
 If you want to force all javascript to be including at the bottom of the page by default, you can call ``hurry.resource.bottom(force=True)``.